Two Hours Traffic: History

 The group's songs have been featured in Gossip Girl, The O.C., The Secret Life of the American Teenager, One Tree Hill and Castle.
 Most recently their songs were featured on 18 to Life.

 In 2008, Little Jabs was shortlisted for the Polaris Music Prize.

 The band's 2009 album, Territory was produced by Plaskett as well, and mixed by Howard Redekopp.

 Two Hours Traffic were also winners of the 8th annual Independent Music Awards Vox Pop vote for best Poster (artwork by Rebecca Ford).

 In September 2011, it was announced that guitarist Alec O'Hanley would be leaving the band.
 The announcement also indicated that the band would carry on and are working on a new record for release in 2012.
 On January 26, 2012, the band announced that Nathan Gill would join as the new bassist, with MacDonald taking over on guitar.

 The band's fourth full-length album, Foolish Blood, was released on February 19, 2013 to positive reviews.
 Blurt Magazine praised the album saying, "Like a reincarnated Big Star, complete with sweet melodies that last for days and hooks sharp enough to piece flesh, the band's latest Foolish Blood (their seventh if you loop in EPs), is one of their strongest efforts to date".
 Exclaim! gave the album 8/10 and declared "Foolish Blood's low-end textures and diverse layers guarantee that the Maritime icons will remain relevant for years to come."
 NOW Magazine gave the album 4 stars and noted the band's "stunning pop chops".

-Breakup

 On October 28, 2013, the band announced a farewell tour to take place in the coming December, covering several Canadian cities.
 Corcoran clarified that a major reason for the split, despite the band's success, is that it is difficult to sustain an income in this business.